marionleroutier/marionleroutier.github.io/_pages/research.md

     <p align="justify"> This project aims to quantify the long-term societal cost of exposure to ambient air pollution.
 We consider a natural experiment that permanently decreased air pollution exposure in part of France in the 1980s: the early shutdown of coal and oil plants in the context of the transition to nuclear power.
 We use longitudinal census data combined with historical plant-level electricity data and an emission transport model to build novel measures of individual-level cumulative exposure to air pollution since the 1970s, accounting for lifelong residential history.
 We investigate the impact of air quality improvements induced by power plant closure on the health, educational and employment outcomes of exposed birth cohorts.
     </p>
     </details>

-* __Coal Phase-Out, Health and Human Capital__, with Lucie Gadenne, Bobbie Upton and Rodrigo Toneto
-* __Cycling Infrastructure, Environmental Amenities and Voting__, with Léa Bou-Sleiman

 ## Peer-reviewed publications